quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints can use PING frames (type=0x07) to verify that their peers are still alive or to check reachability to the peer.
 The PING frame contains no additional fields.

 The receiver of a PING frame simply needs to acknowledge the packet containing this frame.

-A PING frame has no additional fields.

 The PING frame can be used to keep a connection alive when an application or application protocol wishes to prevent the connection from timing out.
 An